The Circus (1928 film): Development

 Chaplin first began discussing his ideas for a film about a circus as early as 1920.
 In late 1925, he returned from New York to California and began working on developing the film at Charlie Chaplin Studios.
 Set designer Danny Hall sketched out Chaplin's early ideas for the film, with Chaplin returning to one of his older films, The Vagabond (1916), and drawing upon similar story ideas and themes for The Circus.
 Chaplin was a long time admirer of French comedian Max Linder, who had died in October 1925, and often borrowed gags and plot devices from Linder's films.
-Some critics have pointed out the similarities between The Circus and Linder's last completed film The King of the Circus.
+Some critics have pointed out the similarities between The Circus and Linder's last completed film The King of the Circus (1924 film).

 Filming

 Filming began on January 11, 1926, and the majority was completed by November.
 After the first month of filming, it was discovered that the film negative had been scratched; restoration work was able to eventually adjust the negative.
 A major fire broke out at Chaplin's studios in September, delaying production for a month.
 Chaplin was served with divorce papers by Lita Grey in December, and litigation delayed the release of the film for another year.